cornell-ece4750/ece4750-sec-bug-a-palooza/docs/index.md

     pass -- there might be something subtle going on -- go back to step 6 to figure out why the bug fix did not do what you thought it would.

+**Step 10: If all else fails**
+Come to office hours!

-Note a couple things about this systematic 10 step process.
+Note a couple of things about this systematic 10-step process.
 First, it is a systematic process ... it does not involve randomly trying things.
-Second, the process uses all tools at your disposable: output from pytest, traceback, line tracing, and VCD waveforms.
+Second, the process uses all tools at your disposal: output from Verilator, traceback, line tracing, and VCD waveforms.
 You really need to use all of these tools.
 If you use line tracing but never use VCD waveforms or you use VCD waveforms and never use line tracing then you are putting yourself at a disadvantage.
 Third, the process requires you to think critically and make a hypothesis about what should change -- do not just change something, pass the test, and move on -- change something and see if the line trace and waveforms change in the way you expect.
-Otherwise you can actually introduce more bugs even though you think are fixing things.
+Otherwise, you can actually introduce more bugs even though you think are fixing things.